bineferg/paxos/find-pair/README.md

 5. `./find-pair <file> <target>`<br/>
 **NOTE:** To run the bonus for this challenge, use `./find-pair <file> <target> -bonus`

+##Runtime
+Runtime=`O(n)` <br/>
+Since the array is sorted, using two pointers that each move towards the center incrementing/decrementing based on the value of the current sum at the two pointers.<br />
+If left surpasses right, no such sum exists and we return "Not possible."

 ##Success Examples
 ```bash
 cat utxos1.txt